 Corydalis is an herbaceous annual or perennial belonging to the poppy family (Papaveraceae) and related to bleeding hearts (Dicentra spp.)
 It is represented by over 400 species that are native to the Northern hemisphere with over 300 species in China.
 The asymmetrical flowers have four petals, the outer two larger, one of them spurred.
 The foliage forms a leafy mound of pinnately compound, fern-like leaves.
 Plants like shade and consistently moist, well-drained soil and most species do not tolerate heat well.
-The generic name, Corydalis, comes from the Greek word korydalis meaning lark and refers to the spurs on the petals that are thought to resemble the spurs of some larks.
+The genus name, Corydalis, comes from the Greek word korydalis meaning lark and refers to the spurs on the petals that are thought to resemble the spurs of some larks.

 Here are some outstanding Corydalis species.
 Most are difficult to find in the US.